 |❌ We have a registered trademark.
 We should have the rights to the domain names.|

 Brand is key to success.
-Too often, companies establish their brand and deploy marketing efforts without searching existing trademarks databases and the use of domain names.
+Too often, companies establish their brand and deploy marketing efforts without searching existing trademarks in trademark databases, common law sources (internet, news, business and company records etc.) and the use of domain names.

-Getting a cease and desist letter means having to do costly rebranding efforts which can have devastating effects.
+Getting a cease and desist letter might mean having to do costly rebranding efforts which can have devastating effects.

-Companies often forget to add the ™ beside everything they may want to own as a trademark, including logos.
-It does not cost anything, but establishes the date of first use and could be essential to defending your mark in the future.
+Companies often forget to add the ™ beside everything they want to own as a trademark, including logos.
+It does not cost anything, but could help in proving the date of first use and could be essential to defending your mark in the future.

-When your mark becomes more established it is advisable to register it in key countries (when registration is granted, the ™ is changed to ®).
+Preferably prior or simultaneous to using your mark it is advisable to register it in key jurisdictions (when registration is granted, the ™ is changed to ®).

 💡TIP: While it would seem to make sense that trademarks and domain name assignments should be linked in some way so that owners of trademarks automatically own the key domain names associated with them, this isn’t the case.
 The best advice, if you have a limited budget, is to secure all domain names in all relevant countries related to your company name (and possible variations) before trademarking the company name.
 The ™ symbol can always be used as a common law trademark for the company name in the meantime.
 The same applies to secure proper Facebook, Twitter, and other social media site account names.
 Once the relevant domain names are secured, it is less likely someone will bother trying to use the same company name to create mischief.